IntersectMBO/cardano-updates/README.md

 As per the [docusaurus blog](https://docusaurus.io/docs/blog#blog-post-authors) documentation, authors for a given blog post are provided as a YAML structure defining various properties.
 This can become cumbersome over time so there's a builtin mechanism to have an author's properties been defined once and then reused everywhere.
 Check the [blog/authors.yml](./blog/authors.yml) for examples.

+### New post script

+There is a script named `newpost` in the root directory that will create a stub for a new post.
+See `./scripts/newpost --help` for details.

 ## Workflow

 Each team is welcome to use whatever workflow that they prefer.
 The options